 It’s a hot summer day and your Golden Retriever is looking for a way to cool down.
-They need plenty of exercise, so no physical activity isn’t an option.
+They need plenty of exercise, so skipping physical activity isn’t an option.
 What better way to beat the heat than to go for a swim?
 However, will Golden Retrievers be good swimmers?

 Golden Retrievers are excellent swimmers because they were originally bred to retrieve waterfowl from bodies of water.
 Not only do they retain the instincts to fetch, but also the instincts to swim.
 As such, Golden Retrievers were developed with all the physical traits and qualities that make them highly capable and efficient swimmers.

 Not all Golden Retrievers are natural swimmers, though, they have all the traits to become great at swimming.
 Let’s dive into the best reasons why they’re such superb swimmers and things to consider before letting them swim.

 RECOMMENDED: 35 Greatest Golden Mixes